 Woldingham School is also registered in the UK as charity number 1125376 with the Charity Commission.
-For the purposes of the relevant legislation ("Data Protection Law"), Woldingham School is the data controller and is represented by the Bursar.
+For the purposes of the relevant legislation ("Data Protection Law"), Woldingham School is the data controller and is represented by the Director of Finance and Operations (DFO).